 Amon and the Equalists launch a full scale assault on Republic City, capturing the entire council save Tenzin, bombing the streets, gassing Police HQ, trying to wipe out the only airbenders left, and ending with Amon depowering Lin Beifong.

 Amon definitely crossed it in the finale if he hadn't already done so.
 The last element of his humanity goes out the window when we find out he had no qualms about debending his own brother to further his plans.
 And then he attempts to debend Tenzin's children.
-And then he (quite literally) tosses the Lieutenant, his most loyal follower, aside with no remorse when the Lieutenant finds out Amon's a bender.
+And then he tosses the Lieutenant, his most loyal follower, aside with no remorse when the Lieutenant finds out Amon's a bender.

 Hiroshi Sato goes flying over the MEH when he abandons the only family connection that still made him somewhat sympathetic and tries to kill his own daughter, reasoning that "she can't be saved" because of her sympathy for benders.
 This, combined with joining the Equalists to eradicate bending after the death of his wife, and any atrocities he contributed to because of his weaponry, he nullifies the only Freudian Excuse he had going for him.

 People's loved ones getting killed by firebenders in their backstories.
 The first time (Mako and Bolin's parents) was irony, the second time (allegedly Amon's family) was tragedy, and the third time (Sato's wife) was comedy.
 This gets a bit more tolerable when it turns out Amon's story is a lie.

 Cabbage Corporation, an automobile company that was founded by the fan-favorite Cabbage Merchant from the last series.
 As the owner is arrested and dragged away in one episode, he even yells "No!
 Not my Cabbage Corp!" much like his predecessor's "My cabbages!" whenever his cart was destroyed.
 They're even voiced by the same actor.